cfpb/design-system/docs/pages/featured-content-modules.md

           FCMs contain a headline, body copy text, a call to action (either a text link or a play button), and a graphical element related to the piece of content being featured.
 They are a “mini story” and never simply a dominant visual.

           FCMs appear below the page introduction, and retain that position on all screen sizes.
+They are designed to accommodate pages with either a left-hand navigation or right-hand sidebar. \
           <br>